Unsound Adelaide kicks on with Unsound Club, a pop-up nightspot where time stands still — but everything else moves.

 At the heart of Unsound Club's first night is the Australian premiere of Nyege Nyege affiliate DJ Diaki, who comes direct from Mali to present a blazing vision of high energy dance music based on the Balani Show style.
+DJ Diaki will be joined by fellow Nyege Nyege artist Otim Alpha for a special one-off show.
 Opening the night is Female Wizard, who for more than a decade has spearheaded a wave of queer DJ’ing in Melbourne - tonight, she plays live.
 You might know Brooklyn-based Huerco S from his take on ambient music, but he definitely knows how to move a dancefloor - without forsaking a spirit of experimentation.
 Drawing on her experience in the Ghanaian-Filipina diaspora, C. FRIM’s hybridised musical style collapses walls and genres without skipping a beat.

 SATURDAY 15 JULY